ayu3/hw_chicago_data_challenge/README.md

 	3.3 Reader_and_Correlation.cs

 		Contains the code to read the files, store their data and calculate their correlation using the correlation coefficient.

+	3.4 UnitTesting.cs

+		Contains the unit tests for the project.